 If you have a script of any complexity, you'll likely use all three of these methods during the course of creating your script.

-When you are trying to determine what kind of data is available to you after an event runs, you can use the first method as shown above to view that data.
-When you do this, you'll quickly find that the JSON data that is provided via STDIN is NOT formatted for human consumption.
-This can make it very difficult to review the output to debug and design your script properly.
+When you are trying to determine what kind of data is available to you after an event runs, you can use the first method, as shown above, to view that data.
+When you do this, you'll quickly find that the JSON data provided via STDIN is NOT formatted for human consumption.
+This can make reviewing the output to debug and design your script very difficult.

 Luckily there is a tool that makes reading JSON easy.
 Once you have saved some JSON output to a file using the first debug method, you can use the json.tool module in Python to format the data.
 Here is an example of the JSON data generated upon account creation formatted by the json.tool Python module: